skafos/colab-example-models/TextClassification/README.md

      -  ***Sentiment Classification***: How positive or negative is a piece of text?
 Typically trained with text data representing user reviews and respective ratings on a scale 1-5.
 The starter model in this repo contains a basic sentiment classifier trained on yelp reviews.
-    -  ***Spam Classification***: How likely is it that a piece of text is "spam" or 100% valid?
+    -  ***Spam Classification***: How likely is it that a piece of text is considered "spam" or "ham"?
 Typically trained with text data paired with the appropriate label (spam or ham).
     -  ***Topic Identification***: What is the topic or subject matter of a piece of text?
 Typically trained with text data paired with related categories.